Revisiting Soliton Contributions to Perturbative Amplitudes: The saddle point in the presence of centered moduli

 The equations we want to solve are

 where $ C^{MN} = [(G - g \Xi)^{-1}]^{MN}$ and

 Our strategy will be to work in the following approximation scheme.
-On the one hand, after changing variables to the soliton-fixed frame, $\rho = \bx - \bX$, one finds that the equations do not depend on $\bX$ and thus it is consistent to treat $\bP$ as constant.
-On the other, the equations do depend on the relative moduli $U^m$ (through the dependence of the metric and the fields on them) so it is inconsistent to treat $P_m$ as constant.
+On the one hand, after changing variables to the soliton-fixed frame, $\rho = \bx - \bX$, one finds that the equations do not depend on $\bX$ and thus it is consistent to treat $\bP$ as constant.\footnote{This is true provided we do not consider $X$ dependent insertions in the transition amplitude.
+However, the form factors we are interested in do involve $X$ dependent insertions, and by taking $P$ constant here we can only recover the leading order behavior of these form factors in the momentum transfer; see footnote~\ref{footnote}.} On the other, the equations do depend on the relative moduli $U^m$ (through the dependence of the metric and the fields on them) so it is inconsistent to treat $P_m$ as constant.
 However, we will assume that the motion of the relative moduli is slowly varying, $\dot{U}^m \sim O(g)$, so that altogether

 For example, note that in this approximation $\dot{\chi} = \pd_m \chi \dot{U}^m$ is suppressed by a factor of $g$ relative to $\chi$, since $\dot{U}^m \sim O(g)$.

 We first solve for $\nu^M$:

 and then use that to find $\pi$: